Eppo-exp/eppo-docs/docs/sdks/best-practices/where-to-assign.md

 }
 ```

-In this example, assignment and delivery are tightly coupled.
-Users who are assigned the new payment page always see the new one, and users who are assigned the old payment page always see the old one.
-There is very little chance for an assignment to be logged without the user experiencing the new variant.
+In this example, assignment and delivery are tightly coupled:
+- Users assigned to the new payment page always see the new version
+- Users assigned to the old payment page always see the old version
+- There is minimal chance for assignment-experience mismatch

 :::info
 While Eppo recommends placing assignment calls as close to the code split as possible, we understand this is not possible in all circumstances.
 In these cases, we provide the ability to filter analysis results.
 See [filtering assignments by entry points](/experiment-analysis/configuration/filter-assignments-by-entry-point) for more details.